TL;DR

 - Focused on knowledge-worker workflows, not specialized verticals like sales prospecting

-Verdict: If you want an AI assistant that just works — the way an assistant should — Argus is the clearest winner.
-Nothing else in this list gets you to a working morning briefing as fast or as cheaply.
+Verdict: If you want an AI assistant that just works — text, voice, and proactive routines in one tool — Argus is the clearest winner.
+Nothing else in this list gets you to a working morning briefing (delivered by phone call if you want) as fast or as cheaply.

 Saner.ai